 1. Envision your career direction

 No doubt many things can change over the course of your career journey.
 However, it is good to have an idea of where you could be in 10 or even 20 years.
 Do you see yourself in a leadership role?
-Are you good with working long hours?
+Are you good at working long hours?
 Are you prepared for what it takes to get there?

 If you can visualise your future, then you’d at least be able to have a mental picture of how you would fit into it.